-- Complete OBU admissions requirements. - Complete College of Nursing requirements for full admission - Completion of a State Board approved LPN or LPTN program, NLNAC accreditation preferred. - All prerequisite coursework for admission into the Professional program of Study in Nursing must be completed by the end of the spring semester except Transition to Professional Nursing which could be offered in the summer session. - Proof of, and maintenance of, an unencumbered license to practice as an LPN or LPTN in the state of Oklahoma and/or any other state. - LPN student will be required to enroll in NURS 2712 Transition to Professional Nursing which will be completed prior to admission into the professional program of study. - Credit for courses listed below will be held in escrow.
-The student will receive credit for these courses upon successful completion of the program. - NURS 2024 Introduction to Nursing - NURS 3252 Application Lab: Acutely Ill Patient - LPN students who are admitted to the program will be permitted to receive credit for NURS 3171 Pharmacology I, NURS 3182 Pharmacology II, NURS 3156 Pathophysiology and Nursing Care, NURS 3233 Practicum: Acutely Ill Adult, and NURS 3252 Practicum Acutely Ill Pediatrics through a validation examination. - LPN student must complete the Medical/Surgical and Pharmacology ATI Mastery Exams by August 1 prior to enrollment in the professional program of study. - LPN student will have only one opportunity to take this exam.
-Students meeting or exceeding the minimum Level 2 ATI Proficiency Level on the ATI test for NURS 3171, NURS 3182, NURS 3156, NURS 3233, and NURS 3253 will receive credit for the courses upon completion of the exam. - LPN students not scoring at the minimum Level 2 ATI Proficiency on any one exam will be expected to enroll and complete the courses associated with the failed exam. - LPN student will not re required to take the Fundamental ATI Mastery Exams. - LPN student will be expected to take all other ATI Mastery Exams as outlined in the CON Comprehensive Testing Policy. - · LPN student is subject to all criteria for progression in area of concentration courses as outlined above.
+- Complete OBU admissions requirements. - Complete College of Nursing admission requirements for full admission. - Completion of a State Board approved LPN or LPTN program, ACEN accreditation preferred. - All prerequisite coursework for admission into the professional program of study in Nursing must be completed by the end of the spring semester except NURS 2712 which could be offered in the summer session. - Proof of, and maintenance of, an unencumbered license to practice as an LPN or LPTN in the state of Oklahoma and/or any other state. - Credit for NURS 1101, NURS 2024, and NURS 3252 will be held in escrow.
+The student will receive credit for these courses upon successful completion of the program. - LPN students who are admitted to the program will be permitted to receive credit for NURS 3171, NURS 3182, NURS 3523, NURS 3512, NURS 3233, and NURS 3253 through a validation examination. - The LPN student must complete the Adult, Pediatrics, and Pharmacology ATI Mastery Exams by August 1 prior to enrollment in the professional program of study. - The LPN student will have only one opportunity to take this exam.
+Students meeting or exceeding the minimum Level 2 ATI Proficiency Level on the ATI test for NURS 3171, NURS 3182, NURS 3512, NURS 3523, NURS 3233, and NURS 3253 will receive credit for the courses upon completion of the exam. - LPN students not scoring at the minimum Level 2 ATI Proficiency on any one exam will be expected to enroll and complete the courses associated with the failed exam. - The LPN student will not be required to take the Fundamentals ATI Mastery Exam. - The LPN student will be expected to take all other ATI Mastery Exams as outlined in the College of Nursing Comprehensive Testing Policy.